pingidentity/pingauthorize-tutorials/README.md

 * `docker-compose` (version 1.26.2)
 * You have followed the documentation at
   <https://devops.pingidentity.com/get-started/introduction/> to obtain a DevOps
-  key and set up the `ping-devops` environment and command-line tool (version 0.6.8).
+  key and set up the `pingctl` environment and command-line tool (version 1.0.6).

 ## Configuration